Why Choose Sociology?

 Sociology, the study of human society, gives students the ability and knowledge to understand social systems and their influence on individuals.
 It gives students the tools and knowledge they need to do social research, to identify and devise solutions to social problems, to identify group influences, and to understand group dynamics.
 Above all, it gives students the ability and knowledge they need to understand the complexities of modern life in an ever-changing swirl of economic, political, and cultural dynamics, and to take positive action on behalf of their employer, community, or interests.

 Students in the Sociology major complete core courses in social theory and research methods.
 They also choose from an array of courses dealing with different topics such as marriage and family, minority groups, health and illness, social change, deviant behavior, and urban sociology.
 Advanced students often participate in undergraduate research projects or internships.

 The Sociology major is excellent preparation for a variety of career paths.
 These include careers in law, government, human services, marketing research, education, health-related systems, management, and the mass media.
 Many graduates continue their education in graduate or professional school in a variety of fields, while others use their analytic, research, and organizational skills to find immediate employment in a variety of settings.

-In order to graduate with a Bachelor of Arts in Sociology, a student must complete a minimum of 120 credit hours including the Sociology major, the BA core, an academic minor in another field of study, and all general education requirements for the Bachelor of Arts degree.
+In order to graduate with a Bachelor of Arts in Sociology, a student must complete a minimum of 120 credit hours including the Sociology major, the BA core, an academic minor in another field of study, and all general education requirements for the Bachelor of Arts degree with a minimum 2.0 cumulative GPA in all courses.
+At least 40 credits must be at the 300 level or higher.
 No grade lower than 'C' will count toward the major.